Aashiana Market: Adventures of a Lawn Geek

 I walked around the market, snapping a few photos and getting an idea of the prices.
 After arriving at one of my favorite shops, I chose a lovely blue and grey lawn print and then decided to go ham and selected a couple more.
 There are so much variety and such lovely prints available that every time I go to Aashiana I wonder why I don’t visit more often.
 While leaving, I snapped a photo of some lovely dupattas hanging at the entrance of a shop and then headed on home to gloat over my shopping.
 I then decided to go through my photos and fell in love with one of the dupattas, a delicious mint green concoction with beautiful Kantha embroidery.
 Obviously, another trip to Aashiana was needed!

 Cool, comfortable, and full of beautiful fabrics.
-A trip to Aashiana Market is always worth it.
+A trip to the site of Aashiana Market is always worth it.

 P.S.
 I went back the next weekend and bought the dupatta.